Radio control functions

 When talking about channels, there are 2 different meanings in the radio control world; the number of channels an rc system has, as mentioned earlier up the page, and the frequency channel that the system operates on.

-Because all radio control systems send out radio signals, just as a normal radio or TV broadcasting station does, various frequency channels are needed so that more than one rc system can be operated at the same time.
+Because all radio control systems send out radio signals, just as a traditional radio or TV broadcasting station does, various frequency channels are needed so that more than one rc system can be operated at the same time.
 So, in most parts of the world, certain channels have been designated, by law, for radio control models and must be adhered to for safety reasons.
 RC aircraft have their own set of channels while rc surface vehicles have theirs.

 For more detailed information on this very important aspect of radio control, see the rc airplane frequencies page.